Sector

 £230m Largest recent contract award

 Recent procurement activity has been significant.
-Major contract awards have included a £223 million 10-year contract in Buckinghamshire, Oxfordshire, Berkshire West, and Frimley, and a £230 million 10-year contract in Sussex.
+Notable awards include the South Central Ambulance Service’s £230 million contract covering Buckinghamshire, Oxfordshire, Berkshire West, and Frimley; and major awards in East Midlands and Yorkshire that reshaped the regional supply base.
 The market is consolidating, with larger providers winning multi-region deals — but ICBs still procure independently and smaller providers can compete effectively on regional or specialist lots.

 CQC registration required

-CQC registration is mandatory for patient transport services.
-Commissioners check your regulatory status, inspection history, and compliance record as part of evaluation.
+CQC registration is mandatory for patient transport services that carry patients in a clinical care context.
+Commissioners check your regulatory status, inspection history, and compliance record as part of evaluation — not just as a pass/fail gateway but as scored evidence of governance maturity.
 The service sits at the junction of clinical governance and operational logistics, and tenders reflect that — you need to score well on both.

 The five areas where patient transport tenders are won or lost